 Mise en place is more than simply physically preparing to do something complex or challenging.
 It is a state of mind.
-Think of it as almost like a meditation ritual or a personal philosophy that guides your ethical judgement.
+Think of it as almost like a meditation ritual or a personal philosophy that guides your ethical judgment.

 When you incorporate the mise en place idea into your business and creative process, it provides your brain with lubrication, just like putting oil in your car.
 You prepare yourself to power through your work with less stress and fewer headaches, which means you can take on more work and get paid more for the value you provide to your clients.

 - Why Full Stack Web Development Is Still a Viable Path

 - How to Avoid Being Overwhelmed by Your Side Projects

 - Ideas for Becoming a Greener Freelancer